17 Ways That Long Distance Drivers Can Avoid Back Pain From Driving

-Back pain from driving is a big problem especially for those who drive long distances for a living.
-So follow these 16 tips and learn how to drive more comfortably today.
+Back pain from driving long distance can be a big problem, so follow these tips and learn how to drive in comfort instead.

 Driving can be a pain at the best of times.

 With the rush hour traffic that can make a 10-minute journey take an hour, not being able to find anywhere to park, and having to watch out for cyclists and motorbikes coming at you from all angles.

 Not to mention the boy racers, Sunday drivers, middle lane hoggers, tailgaters, and road rage morons.

 So the last thing you need on top of all of these irritations is lower back pain.